mercadopago/devsite-docs/guides/checkout-api-v2/other-payment-methods.en.md

 ----[mlb]----
 With Mercado Pago's Checkout API, it is possible to offer, in addition to card and Pix, **payments via boleto bancário and pagamento em lotérica**.

+> NOTE
+>
+> Important
+>
+> It is now also possible to integrate card payments through the React SDK, please see the details by clicking here.
 ------------

 ----[mla]----
 With Mercado Pago's Checkout API, it is also possible to offer payments with **Rapipago** and/or **Pago Fácil**.

+> NOTE
+>
+> Important
+>
+> It is now also possible to integrate card payments through the React SDK, please see the details by clicking here.
 ------------

 ----[mlm]----
 With the Mercado Pago's Checkout API, it is also possible to offer payments with **OXXO**, **Paycash**, **Citibanamex**, **Santander**, **BBVA Bancomer** and **Mercado Pago Card**.

+> NOTE
+>
+> Important
+>
+> It is now also possible to integrate card payments through the React SDK, please see the details by clicking here.
 ------------

 ----[mpe]----
 With Mercado Pago's Checkout API, it is also possible to offer payments through **PagoEfectivo**.

+> NOTE
+>
+> Important
+>
+> It is now also possible to integrate card payments through the React SDK, please see the details by clicking here.
 ------------

 ----[mco]----